lucasivisson/Notes-API-with-NodeJS/README.md

 # Notes API with NodeJS
 Develop an API using javascript and nodejs

+## What is this project?
+This project is a CRUD (Create, Read, Update, Delete) annotations.

 ## Why do that?
 I made this application in order to train myself in NodeJS